AdaCore/why3/doc/manpages.rst

 .. option:: --extra-expl-prefix <s>

-   specify *s* as an additional prefix for labels that denotes VC explanations.
+   Specify *s* as an additional prefix for labels that denotes VC explanations.
 The option can be used several times to specify several prefixes.

 Getting Potential Counterexamples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That feature is presented in details in :numref:`sec.idece`, that should
+That feature is presented in details in :numref:`sec.idece`, which should
 be read first.

 Counterexamples are also displayed by the :why3-tool:`prove` command when